globalbiodata/inventory_2022/analysis/README.md

 ## `performance_metrics.R`

-This script conducts analysis on the model performance metrics on the validation and test sets.
+This script conducts analysis on the model performance metrics on the validation and test sets., Output directory is specified with `-o|--out-dir`.
 Four files are needed as input:

 * `-cv|--class-train`: Classification training and validation set statistics
 * `-ct|--class-test`: Classification test set statistics